aminwhat/Unity-WebGL-Plugin/README.md

 The Scenario was to send audio and video throughout the unity webgl by

 - recording the voice and send it
-- pick the audio file from hard and send it
+- pick the video file and send it

 I Hope this is useful for others.